Are you stuck in a rut doing the same old dog walks?

 Written by Karen Rhodes at Suffolk Dog Services

 Why not pack up the whole family at the weekend and give your dog a real treat while soaking up some of the delights our region has to offer?
-So you don’t have to spend time planning, here’s a handy list of 10 walking routes in East Anglia.
+So you don’t have to spend time planning, here’s a handy list of 10 best dog walking routes in East Anglia.

 - Lavenham: Bridge Street Road, Lavenham CO10 9QT